How to Register for IELTS

 Different Modes of IELTS Registration Explained

-Individuals planning to appear for the test should register for IELTS well in advance to get dates and test centres of their own choosing.
+Individuals planning to appear for the test should register for the test well in advance to get dates and test centres of their own choosing.
 Registering for the exam is not a difficult process as several options are available.
 The popularity of the exam and its widespread acceptability had led to a standard of 48 rounds of tests being conducted in a single year and having over 800 test centres in more than 130 countries.
-All this leads to ease as to when you have to register for IELTS.
+All this leads to ease as to when you have to book for the examination.

 - A completely filled and signed application form.